KiwiKid/hx-tomselect/README.md

 - tom-select-warning - non-breaking error (e.g. tag name is no recognised)
 - tom-select-error - Breaking error - (i.e. invalid TomConfig json in ts-raw-config)

-hx-oob swaps works too (and was the main motivation for writing this extention)

 Check the code for details how how each attribute works

 ```html